Technical Report : ContikiMAC vs X-MAC performance analysis: Background

 \begin{enumerate}

 \item \textbf{Encounter optimization:} The implementation of X-MAC provided by Contiki contains a mechanism similar to the phase-lock of ContikiMAC.
 This mechanism should allow a sender to learn the wake-up agenda of a receiver and, as a consequence, make a transmission possible with only two strobes on average.
 However, we found out that in practice the implementation of this mechanism blocks other possible transmissions while waiting for the receiver wake-up.
 For this reason, we disabled it.
-We discuss a retrofit of the phase-lock in X-MAC in our evaluation (see Section~\ref{sec:methodology}).
+We discuss a retrofit of the ContikiMAc's phaselock mechanism in X-MAC in Section~\ref{sec:methodology}.

-\item \textbf{Reliable data transmission:} Contiki X-MAC uses a flag which is set to indicate the need for a data packet acknowledgement.
-For such packets the transmitter stays awake waiting for the ACK.
+\item \textbf{Reliable data transmission:} Contiki's X-MAC implementation uses a flag which is set to indicate the need for a data packet acknowledgement.
+Given the use of the strobe-ACK, the original X-MAC paper~\cite{xmac} considers data ACK as optional.
+Contiki's X-MAC allows to request a data-ACK for more robust transmissions.
+For such transmissions the sender stays awake waiting for the ACK.
 This ACK can be sent without requiring any strobes since the transmitter is already awake.
-Given the use of the strobe-ACK, ~\cite{xmac} consider the data packet acknowledgement as optional.

 \item \textbf{Streaming:} When enabled, a node doesn't need to send a strobe before each packet transmission in a same data flow.
-This mechanism is equivalent to the \emph{burst mode} in ContikiMAC ~\cite{contikimac}.
+This mechanism is similar to the ``burst mode''in ContikiMAC allowing a node to send several packets in a row.

-\item \textbf{Collision avoidance:} The implementation of X-MAC in Contiki does not provide an efficient collision avoidance mechanism : no Clear Channel Assessment(CCA) is performed before a transmission.
-However, X-MAC will postpone a packet transmission if any strobe transmission has been detected during the current active period.
+\item \textbf{Collision avoidance:} Contiki's X-MAC implementation does not provide an efficient collision avoidance mechanism : to the opposite of ContikiMAC, no Clear Channel Assessment(CCA) is performed before a transmission.
+However, X-MAC will postpone a pending packet transmission if any strobe transmission has been detected during the current active period.

 \end{enumerate}